tonsit/valheim-mods/Glutton/README.md

 ## Configuration
+Configuration may be done in game using: https://github.com/BepInEx/BepInEx.ConfigurationManager

+Make sure your inventory is open before opening ConfigurationManager to show tooltips on options.

-Configuration may be done in game using: https://github.com/BepInEx/BepInEx.ConfigurationManager You may also edit the config file manually.
+You may also edit the config file manually.

 **PLEASE NOTE:**